 Staged on a just-above-floor-level thrust stage, there’s a suitable intimacy to the play.
 The minimalist set uses only one or two props per scene.
 The back wall, like a great advent calendar, comprises several doors, which open to reveal Mayme at her piano, a lavish bedroom or a smoke-swathed George composing a letter from Panama.

 Intimate Apparel ends as it begins, with Esther quietly and steadfastly treading away at her sewing machine.
 Life has pummelled her but she endures, and again she seeks solace in the regular beat of the machine and the fabric beneath her fingers.
 And then?
 A highly-deserved standing ovation for Tanya Moodie.

-Intimate Apparel is at the Park Theatre until 27th July 2014, for further information or to book visit here.
+Intimate Apparel is at the Park Theatre until 27th July 2014.
+For further information or to book visit the theatre’s website here.